MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/installation.md

 sudo apt-get install default-jre perl libjson-perl libwww-perl liblwp-protocol-https-perl util-linux python make wget git rdiff-backup rsync socat iptables
 ```

 **Note**: the version of Java that is shipped in the `default-jre` package, which is the official Debian / Ubuntu Java package, varies based on which version of Debian or Ubuntu you have installed on your system.
-In most cases (as of July 2021), the version of Java that is shipped with the `default-jre` package is less than Java 16, which is required for Minecraft 1.18+.
-You can test to see if the version of Debian or Ubuntu you have has an official Java 16 package repo by trying: `sudo apt-get install openjdk-17-jre`.
-If this fails, and you want to play Minecraft versions 1.17+, you will either have to download Java 16 manually or add it from an unofficial, third party package repository.
+In some cases (depending on what OS you're running), the version of Java that is shipped with the `default-jre` package is less than Java 17, which is required for Minecraft 1.18+.
+You can test to see if the version of Debian or Ubuntu you have has an official Java 17 package repo by trying: `sudo apt-get install openjdk-17-jre`.
+If this fails, and you want to play Minecraft versions 1.18+, you will either have to download Java 17 manually or add it from an unofficial, third party package repository.

 ### Fedora, Redhat, or CentOS
 If you are running Fedora, Redhat, or CentOS, you can make sure that the dependencies are installed by running the following command: